shoelace-style/shoelace/README.md

-# Shoelace 2
+# Shoelace

-A framework agnostic library of Web Components for desktop and mobile.
+A forward-thinking component library built with Web Components.

 Designed and developed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).